smallbasic/smallbasic.github.io/_build/reference/683-language-if.markdown

 > IF expr

-Tests the expression and IF it evaluates to a non-zero value program flow will resume after the following THEN statement.
+Tests the expression and if it evaluates to a non-zero value, program flow will resume after the following THEN statement.

+### Block-style IF

 ```
 IF expression1 [THEN]